Azure/AzureKusto/DESIGN.md

 The MSSQL backend `backend-mssql.R` for example implements the generic `sql_query_select` by calling `sql_select_clauses`, which is non-exported.
+`sql_format_clauses` is another non-exported one called by backends.
+We will need to reimplement this for KQL anyway.

 The methods dbplyr adds for `DBIConnection` are: